Lady Spartans suffer loss against Pirates

-St. Mary’s Pirates swashbuckled their way to win three sets against Salida High School’s Lady Spartan volleyball team Tuesday night.
+The St. Mary’s Lady Pirates swashbuckled their way to win three sets against Salida High School’s Lady Spartan volleyball team Tuesday in Colorado Springs.

 The Pirates plundered Salida 25-9, 25-11 and 25-16.

-Junior Kate Young was out sick, so junior Makiah Parris took her position on outside; junior Vanessa Christianson played right; freshman Madi Wilcox played right back; senior Skylar Margos had the role of setter; and senior Laurin Collins played libero, none of which are their usual positions.
+Salida junior Kate Young was out sick, so junior Makiah Parris took her position on outside; junior Vanessa Christianson played right; freshman Madi Wilcox played right back; senior Skyler Margos had the role of setter; and senior Laurin Collins played libero, none of which are their usual positions.

 “When you have fresh situations on the court, errors are made, but outside of that they did good,” coach Kristi Spanier said, also noting the strength of the team on the other side of the net.

-During the game, Collins had 15 digs and serve-received a lot of balls.
+During the game, Collins made 15 digs and serve-received a lot of balls.

 “It was probably her best night,” Spanier said.